-Nothing really newsworthy about that, the common cold is the most frequent infectious disease in humans and the average person gets it several times during the year.
+The common cold is the most frequent infectious disease in humans, and the average person gets one several times per year.

-At that time, there weren't really any reliable studies that proved this to be true.
+At that time, no reliable studies had proved this to be true.

-In the past few decades, multiple randomized controlled studies have examined whether the vitamin has any actual effect on the common cold.
+But in the following few decades, multiple randomized controlled studies examined whether the vitamin had any effect on the common cold.

 The results have been fairly disappointing.

 An analysis of 29 studies including 11,306 participants concluded that supplementing with 200 mg or more of vitamin C did not reduce the risk of catching a cold (1).

 However, regular vitamin C supplements had several benefits, including:

 - Reduced cold severity: They reduced the symptoms of a cold, making it less severe.